AlexaCRM/alexacrm.github.io/docs.alexacrm.com/wpcrm/docs/installation.md

 ---
 title: Installation
 sidebar_position: 3
+permalink: /wpcrm/installation/
 ---

 Using the WordPress Admin to install plugins is the most straightforward option, as it handles the file transfer without you needing to leave the Web browser.

-Please refer to [Configuration](/wpcrm/configuration/) to configure the plugin successfully.
+Please refer to [Configuration](configuration.md) to configure the plugin successfully.

 ## Install Dynamics CRM Integration (preferred)